 Gels: In order to dilute the high sugar content, chase these with a few sips of water.
 Try taking gels when you’re approaching a water stop.
 It may also be helpful to consume a gel slowly, over the course of a few minutes.

 Chews: Like gels, chase these with water.
-Split packs of six chews into two fueling stops to avoid consuming too much sugar.
+Try splitting packs of six chews into two fueling stops to avoid consuming too much sugar at one time.

-Sports Drinks: Drinks and mixes often provide about 15 prepping for a marathon per eight ounces, but choosing a brand that has less sugar—six to 12 grams per 16 ounces—can keep your stomach settled.
-Try alternating water and sports drink at each fluid stop, drinking to meet your thirst.
+Sports Drinks: Drinks and mixes often provide about 15 grams of carbs per eight ounces, but choosing a brand that has less sugar—six to 12 grams per 16 ounces—can keep your stomach settled during your run.
+Try alternating water and sports drink The 6 Best Energy Gels for Runners.

 6. Top Off the Tank

-Midrun fueling will help maintain your energy levels over the course of 26.2 miles, but your prerun meals are also crucial.
 For the two to three meals before your race, choose high-carb, moderate-protein, and low-fat and fiber options.
-Try: pasta primavera with chicken for a prerun dinner, and a bagel topped with scoop of peanut butter and a banana for a prerun breakfast.
+Searching for a solid option?
+Try pasta primavera with chicken for a prerun dinner, and a bagel topped with scoop of peanut butter and a banana for a prerun breakfast.

 7. Fueling Doesn’t Stop at the Finish Line